 Who knew that Halloween was such a big deal in Korea?
 At the beginning of October our manager reminded us that Halloween was approaching and we’d be having a week-long party at our hagwon to celebrate

-Being from the UK (where at my age, Halloween is just an excuse to dress up and get drunk) I was surprised at how much of a big deal the holiday seemed to be in Korea.
+Being from the UK (where at our age, Halloween is just an excuse to dress up and get drunk) we were surprised at how much of a big deal the holiday seemed to be in Korea.

 Our school was no exception, in fact we were going to be hosting a week-long ‘Halloween Party’ not only for the kids (all 270 of them) but for their parents too.